raqoon886/USP-SBR/README.md

 ![image](https://github.com/RuihongQiu/SR-GNN_PyTorch-Geometric/raw/master/Results.PNG)

-(WARNING: The computation of session embedding only uses embedding W.R.T. nodes in a session graph while in the paper, the calculation based on the whole session sequence, which means they may calculate re-occur items as many times as they occue.)
+(WARNING: The computation of session embedding only uses embedding W.R.T. nodes in a session graph.
+While in the paper, the calculation is based on the whole session sequence, which means that they calculate re-occuring items as many times as they occur.)

 Original code from [here](https://github.com/CRIPAC-DIG/SR-GNN).
 Original [paper](https://arxiv.org/abs/1811.00855).